fsharp/fsharp.org/use/freebsd/index.md

 ### Option 1: Build and install the F# 3.0 runtime, compiler and tools from the FreeBSD ports collection

-*The commands for steps 1-3 must be run as 'root', e.g., using `su`.*
+*The commands for steps 1-4 must be run as 'root', e.g., using `su`.*

 1. Update your local copy of the ports collection:

+   If this is the first time you're running portsnap on your system (e.g., you've just installed FreeBSD), you'll need to fetch a complete copy of the ports collection:

+       portsnap fetch extract

+   Otherwise, you can just update your local copy of the ports collection:

        portsnap fetch update